edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 ###3: Per tile sequence quality
 ![per tile sequence quality](/img/per_tile_seq_quality.png)

 Per tile sequence quality is a heatmap display of the flow cell quality by individual tiles.
 If the figure is a solid bright blue, the flow cell tile quality was consistently great!
 If there are patches of lighter blue or any other color, there was a problem associated with one of the tiles (such as a bubble or smudge) and this may correspond with a decrease in sequence quality in those regions.
-Above you can see light blue patches which indicate potential problems with the sequencing lane.
-However, in this case it is still good enough to pass the quality check; this would be more concerning if we had orange or red tiles.
+Above you can see some light blue, green, and yellow patches, as well as one orange square, which all indicate potential problems with the sequencing lane.
+The presence of so many green to orange squares has resulted in a warning for this module.
+It would be more concerning if we had more orange or red tiles, but we should keep this warning in mind and trim sequences appropriately.

 ###4: Per sequence quality scores
 ![per sequence quality scores](/img/per_seq_qual.png)